Tencent/PatrickStar/README.md

 ```

 ### Usage
-PatrickStar is based on PyTorch, which makes it easy to migrate a pytorch project.
-Here is a example of PatrickStar:
+PatrickStar is based on PyTorch, making it easy to migrate a pytorch project.
+Here is an example of PatrickStar:

 ```python
 from patrickstar.runtime import initialize_engine